krish-rm/quant-trading-basics/README.md

 # Quantitative Trading Beginners guide

 Quantitative trading is a strategy that combines mathematics, statistics, and computer science to make trading decisions based on data-driven insights.
 By analyzing historical data and using sophisticated algorithms, quantitative traders can identify patterns and market inefficiencies that can be leveraged for profitable trading strategies.
-This repository provides a foundation for anyone looking to understand and engage in quantitative trading, offering tools, resources, and techniques to get started.
+This repository provides a foundation for anyone looking to understand and engage in quant trading, offering tools, resources, and techniques to get started.

 ## Table of Contents
 - [What is Quant Trading?](#what-is-quant-trading)